openstack-charmers/openstack-bundles/development/ceph-base-xenial-jewel/README.md

 To ensure your cluster is functioning correctly, run through the following commands.

-Connect to a monitor:
+Connect to a monitor shell:

     juju ssh ceph-mon/0

-Ensure the cluster is healthy:
+Check that the cluster is healthy:

     sudo ceph -s